peterjc/thapbi-pict/docs/introduction.rst

   them for edit distance (solid black lines for 1bp, dashed grey for 2bp, and dotted grey for 3bp away).
 Any sequences also in the database are colored.

-These are discussed and excerpts shown in the worked examples later in the documentation.
+These are discussed and excerpts shown in the :ref:`worked examples
+<worked_examples>` later in the documentation.